philsch91/NotificationKit/README.md

 ~~~~
 //create and start an instance of NKNotificationManager
-//that automatically creates, manages and displays one or more NKNotificationWindows
+//that automatically creates, displays and closes one or more NKNotificationWindows

 NKNotificationManager manager = new NKNotificationManager();
 manager.Start();